Just over half marks needed for A in A-level maths, leaked documents show

 A small number of students may still be studying the old “legacy” maths A-level course.

-The leaked documents also give grade boundaries for all other Edexcel A-level qualifications.
+The leaked documents also give grade boundaries for other A-level qualifications offered by Edexcel and OCR – two of the biggest exam boards in England, and there are some differences between the two.

+For example, 69% (208 out of 300) in an Edexcel English Literature A-level achieves an A grade, while students taking the subject with OCR require 177 marks out of 200 (89%).

 A Pearson spokeswoman said: “Per JCQ guidelines, all boards share grade boundary info with schools a day in advance to help teachers prepare and support their students better on results day.